-Wiki, meaning that anyone can edit any unprotected page and improve articles immediately for all readers.
+Wiki, meaning that anyone can read and edit any "unprotected" page and improve articles immediately for all readers.

 Perfection is not required...